+Video Title.
 The Mother and Child of Revelation 12.
-Click on the arrow to see the video and text.

 I. In this article, as we read of the battle in the heavens between the “good” angels and the “evil” angels, we will read of a prophecy of what will happen at the midway point of the seven-year Tribulation Period (Jimmy DeYoung’s video commentary).
 In chapter 12:1-6, we will discuss (1) the woman, representing Israel, (2) the dragon, representing Satan, (3) the man-child, referring to Christ (Walvoord Commentary).
 It is important to remember that the woman of Revelation Chapter 12 is Israel.
 Chapter 12 is broken down into three sections, as is shown immediately below.
 In this article, we will be discussing “War on earth, phase I.”